Tencent Music Keeps Beating Earnings But Revenue Growth Has Stalled at 5%

 NEW YORK, April 13 —

 Tencent Music Entertainment Group (TME) beat earnings estimates for the fourth consecutive quarter.
-Sounds great until you look at the trajectory: that beat shrank from 13.0% to 0.6%.
-A stock that trades at 1.3x forward earnings with a 99% gap to consensus should be screaming value.
-Instead, it's whispering something much darker about what it means to own a Chinese ADR in 2026.
+That sounds great — until you see the trajectory.
+The beat shrank from 13.0% to 0.6%.
+A stock at 1.3x forward earnings with a 99% gap to consensus should scream value.
+Instead, it's signaling something darker about owning a Chinese ADR in 2026.

 - Earnings beat compressed 95% over four quarters: 3.8% → 13.0% → 1.3% → 0.6%